parsaeisa/Notes/Software engineering/Database/readme.md

 These operations are performed differntly in MySQL, PostgreSQL & elasticsearch for example.

 There is no solution for doing this and we cannot automate in kubernetes.
+Read more [here](https://github.com/parsaeisa/Notes/blob/main/DevOps/kubernetes.md#operator).

 ## Sharding
 I think sharding is an operation on Datas .
 Some criterion is used to partition the data among the different set of slave/master databases .